sophearyrin-dev/reviewangular/README.md

 ## Conclusion
 Angular directives are powerful tools for enhancing HTML elements.
 Whether you need to modify the DOM structure, style elements dynamically, or create reusable behaviors, directives provide a flexible way to achieve this.

----
-Would you like to customize this further? 😊